moltenform/labs_coordinate_pictures/SortingImages.md

+CoordinatePictures is used to rename and organize image files.

+Here's a walkthrough of how it works:

+I have downloaded a lot of images in the past few weeks.

-CoordinatePictures is used to sort files into Categories. for example, let's say you have a directory full of many images of artwork. to organize this directory, you would like to sort the images into subdirectories called 'drawings', 'photographs', 'paintings', and 'other'.
+for example, let's say you have a directory full of many images of artwork. to organize this directory, you would like to sort the images into subdirectories called 'drawings', 'photographs', 'paintings', and 'other'.